Employment policy

 A. From the early stages (1950s to 1990s) to the post-2020 targets

-As long ago as the 1950s, workers benefited from ‘readaptation aid’ in the European Coal and Steel Community.
+As early as the 1950s, workers benefited from ‘readaptation aid’ in the European Coal and Steel Community.
 Aid was granted to workers in the coal and steel sectors whose jobs were threatened by industrial restructuring.
-The European Social Fund (ESF) (2.3.2 European Social Fund), created in 1957, was the principal tool for combating unemployment.
+The European Social Fund (2.3.2 European Social Fund), created in 1957, was the principal tool for combating unemployment.

 In the 1980s and early 1990s, action programmes on employment focused on specific target groups, and a number of observatory and documentation systems were established.

-In a context of high unemployment in most EU countries, the White Paper on growth, competitiveness and employment (1993) launched a debate on the EU’s economic and employment strategy by bringing the issue of employment to the top of the EU agenda for the first time.
+As many Member States were facing high unemployment, the 1993 White Paper on growth, competitiveness and employment launched a debate on the EU’s economic and employment strategy by bringing the issue of employment to the top of the EU agenda for the first time.

-The new chapter on employment in the Amsterdam Treaty (1997) provided the basis for setting up the European employment strategy (EES) and the permanent Employment Committee with advisory status to promote the coordination of the Member States’ employment and labour market policies.
+The new chapter on employment in the 1997 Amsterdam Treaty provided the basis for establishing the European employment strategy (EES) and the permanent Employment Committee with advisory status to promote coordination of the Member States’ employment and labour market policies.
 The competence for employment policy remains, however, primarily with the Member States.
-The inclusion of a ‘social protocol’ in the Treaty enhanced the involvement of the social partners (2.3.7 Social dialogue).
+The treaty’s inclusion of a ‘social protocol’ enhanced the involvement of the social partners (2.3.7 Social dialogue).

 In 2000, the Lisbon European Council agreed on the new strategic goal of making the EU ‘the most competitive and dynamic knowledge-based economy in the world’, embracing full employment as an overarching objective of employment and social policy, and on concrete targets to be achieved by 2010 (the Lisbon strategy).

-Following the 2007-08 financial crisis, the Europe 2020 strategy was adopted in 2010 and the European Semester was introduced as the mechanism for financial and economic policy coordination.
-This 10-year strategy for jobs and smart, sustainable and inclusive growth defined a number of headline targets for the first time, such as increasing the labour market participation of people aged 20 to 64 to 75% by 2020.
+Following the 2007-08 financial crisis, the Europe 2020 strategy was adopted in 2010 and the European Semester was introduced to facilitate the coordination of financial and economic policies.
+This 10-year strategy for jobs and smart, sustainable and inclusive growth defined a number of headline targets for the first time, including increasing the labour market participation of people aged 20 to 64 to 75% by 2020.
 All headline targets had to be translated into national targets by the Member States.

-In 2017, the Commission presented the European Pillar of Social Rights (EPSR), which sets out 20 key principles and rights to support a renewed process of convergence towards better living and working conditions.
-These are divided into three categories: (i) equal opportunities and access to the labour market, (ii) fair working conditions, and (iii) social protection and inclusion.
-The EPSR is accompanied by a ‘social scoreboard’ to monitor progress.
+In 2017, the Commission presented the European Pillar of Social Rights (EPSR), which sets out 20 key principles and rights to support renewed convergence towards better living and working conditions.
+It is accompanied by a ‘social scoreboard’ to monitor progress.
 At the Social Summit in Gothenburg in November 2017, Parliament, the Council and the Commission highlighted their shared commitment by adopting a common proclamation on the EPSR.

-The action plan on the implementation of the EPSR of 4 March 2021 set out three new EU headline targets to be achieved by the end of the decade, including the following:
+The 2021 EPSR implementation action plan set out three EU headline targets to be achieved by 2030, including the following:

 B. Strengthening coordination and monitoring